mrtnli/dotfiles/README.md

 ```

 Running `make` with the Makefile is idempotent.
 The installation process in the Makefile is tested on every push and every week in this
 [GitHub Action](https://github.com/webpro/dotfiles/actions).
-Please file an issue in this repo if there are errors.
+Please file an issue in that repo if there are errors.

 ## Post-Installation